SooryaGeorge7/Dublin-Eats/README.md

 ## **The Scope Plane**

--	User should be able to create , read, update and delete their profiles, ratings and reviews.
+-	User should be able to create , read, update and delete their profiles and ratings/reviews.
 -	The website should be responsive to devices from 320px and up.
 -	Navbar menu should be shown in a hamburger toggler in smaller devices.
 -	The user should be able to access the websites features once they are logged in.